Ferny Creek

 Ferny Creek is a suburb in Melbourne, Victoria, Australia, 33 km south-east of Melbourne's central business district, located within the Shire of Yarra Ranges local government area.
 Ferny Creek recorded a population of 1,524 at the 2021 census.

 The suburb is built around and to the south of Dunns Hill (height 561m) with most of Ferny Creek lying between 400 and 500 metres above sea level.
 It is named after Ferny Creek, a small stream which originates to the south of Dunns Hill in the centre of the suburb.

 The suburb of Ferny Creek is largely surrounded by conservation zones and national parks, with the Dandenong Ranges national park on its northern and western sides, the Upwey habitat corridor to the south and Sherbrooke Forest to the east.

 History

 For at least 35,000 years, the Wurundjeri people have been the traditional custodians of the land within the Yarra Ranges including Ferny Creek.
 Europeans settlers established themselves there from the 1830s, pursuing gold along the rivers and carving out productive agricultural lands.
 Later prominent Melbourne figures built weekend cottages in the region.
 Ferny Creek is well known for its established European gardens, and beautiful range of native fauna and flora.
 The Post Office opened around August 1904 as One Tree Hill, and was subsequently renamed Ferny Creek.
+In 1964, Raynor Johnson bought land at Ferny Creek and built Santiniketan Lodge, which became the headquarters of The Family.